-The terms of Senior Judges John R. Hess, Stephen G. Milliken, and William C. Pryor expired during the fiscal year, and all requested recommendations for reappointment to senior status.
-Each Judge submitted a written statement discussing their judicial and non judicial activities since their last appointment to senior status, and each submitted a Judicial Medical Form completed by their respective physician attesting to their good physical and mental health.
-The Commission met with the Chief Judges to discuss the contributions of the Senior Judges from their respective Court.
-The Commission upon concluding the fitness evaluation of the three Judges, recommended each for reappointment to senior status.
-Chief Judge King advised the Commission that he reappointed Senior Judges Hess and Milliken to another senior term on the Superior Court, and Chief Judge Annice Wagner advised the Commission that Senior Judge Pryor was reappointed to senior status on the Court of Appeals.
+The terms of Court of Appeals Senior Judges John W. Kern, III, Frank Q. Nebeker, and Frank E. Schwelb, and the terms of Superior Court Senior Judges Leonard Braman, Henry F. Greene, Richard Levie, Truman S. Morrison, III, Nan R. Shuker, Robert S. Tignor, Fred B. Ugast, Ronald Wertheim, and Curtis von Kann expired during the fiscal year, and all requested recommendations for reappointment to senior status.
+Each Judge submitted a written statement discussing their judicial and non-judicial activities since their last appointment to senior status, and each submitted a Judicial Medical Form completed by their respective physician revealing that all 12 Judges were in good physical and mental health.
+The Commission met with the Chief Judges to discuss the contributions and qualifications of the Senior Judges from their respective Court.
+The Commission concluded the fitness evaluations of the 12 Judges, and recommended each Judge for reappointment to senior status.
+Chief Judge King advised the Commission that he reappointed Senior Judges Braman, Greene, Levie, Morrison, Shuker, Tignor, Ugast, Wertheim, and von Kann to another senior term on the Superior Court, and Chief Judge Eric T. Washington advised the Commission that Senior Judges Kern, Nebeker, and Schwelb were reappointed to senior status on the Court of Appeals.